 Big Hole / Beaverhead

 Big Hole RiverThe Big Hole River is a large freestone river that rises from the small streams and springs in the Upper Big Hole Valley.
 The river changes character throughout its journey, beginning as a small meadow stream and ending in a large freestone river.
 The Big Hole can be one of the first major rivers to clear up in the spring and has a great early season stone fly hatch as well as great terrestrial fishing in late summer.
 Float fishing on the Big Hole River can be excellent although floaters need to pay attention to the dangers of trees blocking the path of the river.
+The Big Hole is know for its large Cottenwood lined banks and the large braided sections.

 All Big Hole and Beaverhead trips are run with Matt Greemore Flatline Outfitters #4005, Po Box 475, Twin Bridges, Mt 59754.